meop/karabiner-config/README.md

 This project exists because the desktop UI is not very flexible for "Complex modifications":

 - No editing of "Complex modifications" from the UI itself
 - Include / exclude rules are per individual manipulator, not "group of" manipulators
 - Modifiers are per key code, not "group of" key codes
 - No simple way to just "reverse" modifiers but keep same key codes
 - No convenience of appending "left_" to "to" modifier list
 - No convenience of just simple key code rules, instead only array-based macro "to" key code rules

-Enhancing the UI seems like a larger task.. but for now, this Python script can mutate the Karabiner config file and Karabiner-Elements reloads the file at runtime automatically already!
+Enhancing the UI seems like a larger task.. but for now:

+- this Python script can mutate the Karabiner config file
+- Karabiner-Elements reloads the file at runtime automatically already!

 ## Requirements